koajs/koa/docs/api/index.md

 Note:

 - Many properties on `ctx` are defined using getters, setters, and `Object.defineProperty()`.
 You can only edit these properties (not recommended) by using `Object.defineProperty()` on `app.context`.
 See https://github.com/koajs/koa/issues/652.
-- Mounted apps currently use its parent's `ctx` and settings.
+- Mounted apps currently use their parent's `ctx` and settings.
 Thus, mounted apps are really just groups of middleware.

 ## Error Handling